Benefits of HCPC registration

 • Participation in Continuing Professional Development (CPD) activities is a requirement for the HCPC registration – employers may preferentially provide funding for training where it is essential to fulfil this requirement.

-• Some trusts/specialisms have implemented HCPC registration as part of the banding structure, allowing movement to higher bands more possible if registered.
+• Some trusts/specialties have implemented HCPC registration as part of the banding structure, allowing movement to higher bands more possible if registered.

 • Many senior management roles require applicants to be on a statutory register.
 Lack of this may put Healthcare Scientists at a disadvantage compared to other professions competing for these roles, e.g Registered Nurses, Allied Health Professionals.

-• It is a necessary step to enable entrance onto the Higher Specialist Scientific Training (HSST) programme or to gain the Higher Specialist Scientific Equivalence (HSSE) certificate necessary to obtain Consultant Clinical Scientist roles.
+• It is a necessary step to enable entrance onto the Higher Specialist Scientist Training (HSST) programme or to gain the Higher Specialist Scientist Equivalence (HSSE) certificate necessary to obtain Consultant Clinical Scientist roles.

 • Awarding bodies funding Clinical Academic careers are moving towards accepting applications from professions indicated by their regulatory bodies.
 This means that some funding may not be available to professionals not on a statutory register.